Supersheep50/jons-videogame-news/README.md

 - __Register Section__

-    - At the top right of the website users can register with the webiste so that they write and like comments.
+    - At the top right of the website users can register with the website so that they write and like comments.

     ![Register Section](/static/images/register-section.jpg)